Intrinsec/protoc-gen-psql/README.md

 - `suffix`: these strings will be set at the end of the creation table definition.
 - `constraint`: this option enable defining constraints on the table.
 This option will handle error if the constraint already exist in the schema.
 - `disabled`: this boolean indicates the message should be ignored.
 If other options are used in this message, they will be ignored.
+- `relay_cascade_update`: create a trigger after insert, delete and update on the `source_foreign_key` parent table to update the given field on destination foreign key parent tables:
+  - `source_foreign_key`: source foreign key
+  - `destinations`: List of destinations to update:
+    - `foreign_key`: destination foreign key
+    - `field`: field to update on parent table
+    - `value`: value to set.
+The given value can be a function (ex: now())

 ### At field level

 - `column`: let describe how the field should be represented in the schema.
 - `auto_fill_on_update`: create a trigger to update this field with the given value each time the table is updated.
 The given value can be a function (ex: now()).
-- `cascade_update`: create a trigger to update other fields from another table each time the table is updated.
-This option must be set on the foreign key of the table to update:
+- `cascade_update_on_related_table`: create a trigger to update other fields from another table each time the table is updated.
+This option must be set on the foreign key of the table to update and can be set multiple time to update various fields.
+This option has 2 parameters to set:
-    - `table`: table to update
+  - `field`: field to update on the parent table
-    - `key`: table primary key which must contains the foreign key value
-    - `updates`: List of fields to update with the associated value to set (ex.: [{field: "update_time", value: "now()"}]).
+  - `value`: value to set.
+The given value can be a function (ex: now()).

 ## PSQL files naming convention